Organic Manuring as a method of replenishing soil nutrients

-(i) It promotes the activities of soil living organisms such as earthworms, termites and microbes.
-These organism promote aeration of the soil, easy percolation of water, mixing organic materials with soil, form humus and fix nitrogen into the soil.
+(i) It promotes the activities of soil-living organisms such as earthworms, termites and microbes.
+These organisms promote aeration of the soil, easy percolation of water, mixing organic materials with soil, forming humus and fix nitrogen into the soil.

 All these help to promote the fertility of the soil.